 Why I started Workweek Lunch:

 The idea for my blog and the name Workweek Lunch came to me during a vacation with my mom in Thailand.
 It was one of those “duh” moments because clearly, I had a skill that my peers didn’t!
-So I got to work on building the blog with the help Zero To Launch, a self-guided course about creating an online business.
+So I got to work on building the blog with the help Zero To Launch (now Earnable), a self-guided course about creating an online business.

-I started WWL to teach and show other millennials how easy, efficient and cost-effective cooking can be.
+I started WWL to teach and show my peers how easy, efficient and cost-effective cooking can be.
 Meal prepping is the easiest way to eat healthy consistently without breaking the bank.